-What's included: Six versions of the logo, each one provided in three formats: A CMYK eps for print, a PMS eps for print, and a HEX png for digital.
+What's included: Six versions of the logo, each one provided in three formats: An EPS for print, a JPG for digital, and an SVG (which is scalable).
 You can also download each file individually.

 Primary Logo: Use this version of the primary logo for 4-color applications (or 2-color printing on white).